kqkq/vita-server/README.md

 1. `GET /counter/main`

-Return the number of participants (or operations) since the begining of the project.
+Returns the number of participants (or operations) since the begining of the project.

 KV pairs: